Azure-Samples/microsoft-azure-attestation/sgx.attest.sample/readme.md

-# MAA SGX Attestation Sample Code
+# Sample Code for Intel® SGX Attestation from Linux VM using Open Enclave SDK
 ## Overview
 The MAA SGX Attestation sample code demonstrates how to generate a quote in an SGX enclave and then get it validated by the MAA service.
 The "enclave held data" for the quote is populated with public key component of a 2048 bit RSA key that's held within the enclave.